Max Meyer (footballer): Olympic team

 Alongside Schalke teammate Leon Goretzka, Meyer was named in the squad for the 2016 Summer Olympics.
 Meyer would captain the team for the rest of the tournament after Goretzka suffered a shoulder injury.
-On 11 August 2016, Meyer scored a hat-trick in a 10–0 win over Fiji U23, although he also missed a penalty.
-In the gold medal final, played on 21 August, Meyer scored the equaliser that extended the decision to penalty shootout, which Germany lost to Brazil U23, 5–4.
+On 11 August 2016, Meyer scored a hat-trick in a 10–0 win over the Fiji U23 national team, although he also missed a penalty.
+In the gold medal final, played on 21 August, Meyer scored the equaliser that extended the decision to penalty shootout, which Germany lost to Brazil U23 in a 5–4 penalty score.

 Style of play

-Because of his dribbling abilities and his high speed, his playing style is compared to that of Lionel Messi.
+Because of his dribbling abilities and his high speed, his playing style is compared to that of Argentine football legend Lionel Messi.
 When asked about his good technique, Meyer replied, "At the age of 10 I dabbled in futsal for four years besides the football club.
 In addition to the three workouts at the club I had one complementary futsal session per week.
 Saturday noon was the time for the football game and in the afternoon the futsal game took place."